sahanagana/Login/README.md

-This is a practice login GUI that I made. \n
+This is a practice basic login GUI that I made.
 Username is username and password is password (I know, very secure).
 Anyways, have fun...logging in I guess?
-T
+The .zip folder is just a folder with everything in it.